-Students experiencing and learning within a physical manifestation of the low-impact building materials covered within the programme, facilitating greater understanding of the practicalities and complexities of these materials in use within the built environment;

-Acoustic experimentation and testing within spaces such as the lecture theatre, foyer and restaurant extension;

-Social research, through Post Occupancy Evaluation, of WISE building occupant's experiences of working within an exemplar building.
+- Students experiencing and learning within a physical manifestation of the low-impact building materials covered within the programme, facilitating greater understanding of the practicalities and complexities of these materials in use within the built environment; - Acoustic experimentation and testing within spaces such as the lecture theatre, foyer and restaurant extension; - Social research, through Post Occupancy Evaluation, of WISE building occupant's experiences of working within an exemplar building; - Opportunities for presentations and teaching materials to be displayed and used electronically on plasma screens within each of the large seminar and classroom spaces.
+This allows greater collaboration and interaction within group work sessions, and far better provision for students and staff to present electronically.

+• (Refer to Student Entitlements at UEL)

 You are enrolled on a course of study leading to the award of a degree of the University of East London (UEL).
-As such, you are regarded as a student of the University of East London as well as Centre for Alternative Technology and both institutions work together to ensure the quality and standards of the course on which you are registered.
+As such, you are regarded as a student of the University of East London as well as the Centre for Alternative Technology and both institutions work together to ensure the quality and standards of the course on which you are registered.